Kevin-Haigis-Lab/speclet/analysis/010_013_hierarchical-model-subsample.md

 m1_az = pmhelp.samples_to_arviz(model=m1, res=m1_sampling_results)
 ```

-    arviz.data.io_pymc3 - WARNING - posterior predictive variable y's shape not compatible with number of chains and draws.
+    posterior predictive variable y's shape not compatible with number of chains and draws.
 This can mean that some draws or even whole chains are not represented.

 It looks like the effects of the genes are confidently estimated with most of the posterior distributions lying far from 0.